PedroBern/django-graphql-auth/docs/installation.md

 but you still need an Email Backend to password reset.

-The quickest solution for development is to setup a [Console Email Backend](https://docs.djangoproject.com/en/3.0/topics/email/#console-backend), simply add the following to your ```settings.py```.
+The quickest way for development is to setup a [Console Email Backend](https://docs.djangoproject.com/en/3.0/topics/email/#console-backend), simply add the following to your ```settings.py```.

 ```python
 EMAIL_BACKEND = 'django.core.mail.backends.console.EmailBackend'